graemefoster/QuickStart/readme.md

 Follow the instructions here [Github Actions Setup](./docs/actions-setup.md) to get started in Actions.

-## Azure Devops

-Follow the instructions here [Azure Devops Setup](./docs/az-devops-setup.md) to get started in Azure Devops.

 # Known issues

 ## Github Action Pipelines

-### Github Action Secret Detection

-My original intent was to deploy the platform as a set of Github Action jobs, each with a few steps.
-I hit some issues with Github's 'secret' detection logic which stopped me in my tracks.

-TLDR; A job can write an output variable to make it available to other jobs.
-If Github Actions thinks it detects a secret then it blocks that output (and the output is essentially empty).

-I had an output which contained something that Github had seen in a secret....
-Technically the 'secret' wasn't secret, but Github Actions does not let you store plain-text project level variables.

-I didn't want to write too much code to get around this so decided to keep all the steps in a single 'deploy-platform' job.

 ## Azure Active Directory